 The Hebrew Delitzsch utilized did not link a Jewish historical antecedent.
 Neither does his work provide any additional clues.

 Paul was a Messianic Jew from an orthodox background.
 His writings are full of Jewish tradition and thought.
 There may be a correlation between the reading or interpretation of scripture here when he refers to discerning of spirits, but it is not satisfying.
 The information thus far provided does not give enough Jewish background to make a strong case.

 Perhaps a more thorough definition can be found through Aristotle or other classical Greek writers.
-Church authorities have been well known about adapting classical Greek philosophy to Christian principles.
+Church authorities have a well-known reputation about adapting classical Greek philosophy to Christian principles.
 However, on this occasion, they are very silent.

 The next logical step is to look in the historical Christian interpretations of this thought, which leads one directly to a work by Joseph T. Linehart, called, On “Discernment of Spirits” in the Early Church.
 He documents the various interpretations on this subject throughout the centuries and starts with Origen: